 To Grow or Not To Grow?
-(DP IB Business Management)
+(DP IB Business Management): Revision Note

 • Many firms start small & will grow into large companies or even multi-national corporations (Amazon started in a garage)

-Owners or management desire to run a large business & continually seek to grow it
+• Owners or management may have the ambition to run a large business and actively pursue growth

-Desire to reduce costs by benefitting from economies of scale
+• Growth allows businesses to reduce costs by benefiting from economies of scale

 One of the goals of growth is to improve profitability.
 It's important to remember the distinction between profit and profitability.
 Profit is the absolute amount of money a company makes, while profitability is a measure of how efficiently a company generates profit relative to its revenue or investment.
 Profitability is usually expressed as a percentage and is calculated by dividing the profit by the revenue.